openedx/edx-documentation/en_us/install_operations/source/index.rst

 is, it applies to the *master* branch of the edX Platform.

 This document also contains instructions for installing Open edX releases.
-The most recent release of Open edX is :ref:`Dogwood <Open edX Dogwood Release>`.
+The most recent release of Open edX is :ref:`Cypress <Open edX Cypress Release>`.

 .. toctree::
    :numbered: